kedpak/jam-search_break_events_app/README.md

 # Jam Search
 ## Description
 #### Web App that let's you find B-boy events in a city!
+(Code quality for this project is not optimized.
+Was used as a sandbox to learn MERN stack technologies.
+Would later like to redue this project with more modular components and improved data flow.)
 This is a simple web app which allows the user to search b-boy/b-girl events in a specific city (Anywhere in the world!).
 Utilizes the Facebook Graph API to find events that are related breaking.
 Handles finding competitions, workshops, practice spots, and more.